LeonardoMontella/RobotProgramming/README.md

 rosrun simple_rviz simple_rviz
 ```

-These commands will initialize, build, and run the node, utilizing the available CPU cores to speed up the build process.
+These commands will initialize, build, and run the node.